Sunset at Murton

-The Local Action Group (LAG) is made up of representatives from public and private organisations.
-Angus Council sit as the accountable body for the group.
-We currently have 16 members on our board.
-The LAG meet quarterly to discuss applications and make decisions.
-Meetings are held the first Wednesday of the months March, June, September and December.
+The Local Action Group (LAG) was made up of representatives from public and private organisations.
+Angus Council sat as the accountable body for the group.
+We had 14 members on our board.
+The LAG met quarterly to discuss applications and make decisions.
+Meetings were held the first Wednesday of the months March, June, September and December.

 Chair, Friockheim & District Community Council